-Luca works as CEO at OrientDB LTD the company behind OrientDB, the first Multi-Model NoSQL DBMS with a true Distributed Graph Engine.
+Luca is the CEO and Founder at OrientDB, the first Multi-Model NoSQL DBMS with a true Distributed Graph Database Engine.
 He was also a member of JDO Expert Groups for Java.

 Thursday, November 01, 2012

 OrientDB: huge improvement in performance (+9,000%) in many use cases.
 Thanks RaspberryPi !

 today I've a good story to tell you.
 A couple of days ago Fabrizio Fortino sent to me an email with some metrics and screenshots about the profiling of an in-production instance of OrientDB.
 Well, a lot of time was spent on open/close of database.

 Well today I'm hacking with a Raspberry PI cheap HW and OrientDB to see if it could be used in production for some limited use cases.
 Well on this kind of HW everything is much-much slower!
 "Yeah, it's normal: I have a $35 HW, Java is not so optimized yet on this ARM platform, etc.".
 This were my firsts thoughts about the initial results.